-Licensed staff provides mini bus service for local field trips with vehicles provided by CYS.
+Licensed staff provides mini bus service for local field trips with vehicles provided by CYSS.
 Chartered buses will be used when field trips are more than 1-1/2 hours away (driving time) from APG.
 Rude behavior or activities jeopardizing the safe operation of any type of bus (school, chartered or mini) will not be tolerated.
 The use of tobacco and alcohol products is prohibited.
-Any infractions will be written up by the vehicle operator and reported to the staff in charge, Facility/Program Director, the parent(s) and CYS Coordinator.
+Any infractions will be written up by the vehicle operator and reported to the staff in charge, Facility/Program Director, the parent(s) and Chief, CYS.

-When field trips are on the installation (i.e., bowling, swimming), School-Age/Middle School/Teens (SAS/MS/T) may walk to and from the activity.
-If the Open Rec MS/T program has low enrollment, the 15 passenger bus may be used for local trips off-post.
+When field trips are on the installation (i.e., bowling, swimming), School Age/Middle School/Teens (SAS/MS/T) may walk to and from the activity.